iq-motion-control/iq-module-communication-doc/docs/tutorials/vibration_and_jittering.rst

 Flight controllers typically have built-in accelerometers and gyroscopes that are sensitive to high vibrations.
 Extreme vibration can lead to bad readings from these sensors, which can lead to a range of problems, including instability and rapidly oscillating actuator outputs.
-These oscillating actuator outputs from the flight controller can lead to your motors seeming to “jitter”, switching their setpoint constantly instead of smoothly spinning.
+These oscillating actuator outputs from the flight controller can lead to your motors seeming to “jitter,” switching their setpoint constantly instead of smoothly spinning.
 This article is intended to help with identifying and addressing these types of vibration-induced jittering motor issues.
 For more information on the effects of vibration on flight controllers see the PX4 wiki’s pages on `Vibration Isolation <https://docs.px4.io/main/en/assembly/vibration_isolation.html#vibration-isolation>`_ and `Vibration Log Analysis <https://docs.px4.io/main/en/log/flight_review.html#vibration>`_.
 Ardupilot’s wiki also has useful information on how to